ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

     org: ACLU

 normative:
-  RFC2119:

 --- abstract

-This document describes gossiping in Certificate Transparency
-{{!RFC6962}}.
-In order to share SCT's in a privacy preserving manner, HTTP clients send SCT's to originating HTTP servers which in turn share SCT's with CT auditors.
-CT auditors and monitors share STH's with each other.
+This document describes two gossiping mechanisms for Certificate Transparency {{!RFC6962}}; SCT feedback and STH gossip.
+In order for HTTP clients to share SCT's with CT auditors in a privacy preserving manner they send SCT's to originating HTTP servers which in turn share the SCT's with CT auditors.
+CT auditors and monitors share STH's among each other.

 --- middle

-# Introduction

-TBD

 # Problem

+Public append-only untrusted logs have to be monitored for consistency, i.e. that they don't break their promise of not rewriting history.
+Monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack.

+A partitioning attack is when a log serves different views of the log to different clients.
+Each client would be able to verify the append-only attribute of the log while in the extreme case being the only client seeing this particular view.

-Gossiping about what's known about CT logs helps solving the problem of detecting malicious logs showing different views to different clients, a.k.a. the partitioning attack.
+Gossiping about what's known about logs helps solving the problem of detecting malicious or compromised logs mounting such a partitioning attack.
+We want some side of the partitioned tree, and ideally both sides, to see the other side.

-The separate problem of how to disseminate information about a log misbehaving in other ways may be helped by gossiping but poses a potential threat to the privacy of end users.
-Gossiping about log data linkable to a specific log entry and through that to a specific site has to be constrained to using the gossiping message format and gossiping transports for sending sensitive data only to particular recipients.
+Disseminating known information about a log poses a potential threat to the privacy of end users.
+Gossiping about data which is linkable to a specific log entry and by that to a specific site has to take privacy considerations into account in order not to leak sensitive information.

 # Who should gossip {#who}